edash22/southamlaw-landing/content/terms.md

 ## What happens if there is a schedule conflict?

 Southam Law LLC will make every effort to avoid schedule conflicts, but sometimes schedule conflicts are unavoidable.
 If immigration schedules a key event at a time when an attorney from Southam Law LLC cannot attend, Southam Law LLC will seek guidance from You.
 You could chose to reschedule the event, to attend the event alone, or to attend the event with a substitute attorney.
 If You attend the event alone or if You select a substitute attorney, Southam Law LLC will refund or discount an appropriate sum (based on completed/outstanding work) to You.
-If the Southam Law LLC selects a substitute attorney, Southam Law LLC will pay that attorney directly.
+If Southam Law LLC selects a substitute attorney, Southam Law LLC will pay that attorney directly.

 ## What happens if spouses, family members, or employers/employees disagree?